what is lightpipe® ? and simple step by step installation guide

 What Is a Lightpipe?

 A tubular daylighting device (TDD) also known as a light tube, light pipe, sun tunnel, is a device that captures sunlight at the rooftop and then transfers it down through a highly reflective tube in order to meet interior lighting.
 Roof sunlight is directed through a reflective pipe system to the ceiling, providing uniform lighting even in windowless rooms.
+A solar tube light captures sunlight through a solar light tube mounted on the roof to bring sunlight indoors using a reflective tubular skylight without need for electricity.

 Main Components: